danielfyeh/sequelizedBurger/README.md

 - Express.js
 - Sequelize
 - MySQL
-- Heroku
+- Handlebars

 ## Code Explaination
-- App reads from the mysql database of available burgers that can be devoured.
+- App adds any burger to the burgers database with the name and the devoured set to false
-- Any burgers that have been eaten change their boolean value from 0 to 1.
+- Any burgers "devoured" will set the devoured attribute to true
 - User can create a burger via the create method from sequelize and saved to the database.
 - User can also click on the delete button to delete all burgers from the database.
+- Use handlebars to clean up different parts of the code